 The ATO has said reporting Part A qualifications will assist them in risk profiling the SMSF population and will also be one of the factors considered when auditing an SMSF.
 In reality, the ability to glean any discernible patterns or trends given the nature of Part A qualifications will be difficult.

-Most importantly, the ATO has said they will not look to take compliance action on Part A Qualifications for the 2019 year.
-Given there’s a good chance that what is required to be reported will change for the SMSF annual return in 2020, this could be a flash-in-the-pan for the industry.
+Most importantly, the ATO has said they will not look to take compliance action from Part A Qualifications.
+As the contents of what has to be reported in the SMSF annual return is updated annually, the ATO may find that keeping a handle on the quality of the data is difficult.

 What is a Part A Qualification?